triphora/old-website/packwiz/README.md

    * If you're on Mac, change this to `cd ~/Library/Application\ Support/minecraft/`.
 You should also change this if you're using something like Snap or Flatpak on Linux.
 2. `wget https://github.com/comp500/packwiz-installer-bootstrap/releases/download/v0.0.3/packwiz-installer-bootstrap.jar`
 3. `java -jar packwiz-installer-bootstrap.jar https://waffle.coffee/packwiz/pack.toml`
-4. After installing, I recommend you lower your GUI scale (I use 2 personally) and change your keybinds how you like them.
+4. After installing, I recommend you lower your GUI scale (I use 2 personally) and change your key binds how you like them.
 There will be a lot of conflicts initially!
 5. When you want to update your mods, just run the same `java -jar` command again!

 </details>